-115.381 | Medical and mental health screenings; history of sexual abuse
+115.381 Medical and mental health screenings; history of sexual abuse

 Policy 17.9 Chapter 17 (Medical and Mental Care - Medical and Mental Health Screenings; history of sexual abuse) All residents at this facility who have disclosed any prior sexual victimization during a screening pursuant to §115.341 are offered a follow-up meeting with a medical or mental health practitioner within 14 days.
-In the past 12 months, the percent of residents who disclosed prior victimization during screening who were offered a follow-up meeting with a medical or mental health practitioner is 100%.
+In the past 12 months, the percentage of residents who disclosed prior victimization during screening who were offered a follow-up meeting with a medical or mental health practitioner is 100%.
 Medical and mental health staff maintain secondary materials documenting compliance with this required service.
-All residents who previously perpetrated sexual abuse, as indicated during the screening pursuant to §115.341, are offered a follow-up meeting with a mental health practitioner and that meeting will take place within 14 days of the intake screening.
+All residents who previously perpetrated sexual abuse, as indicated during the screening pursuant to

+§115.341, are offered a follow-up meeting with a mental health practitioner and that meeting will take place within 14 days of the intake screening.
 In the past 12 months 100% of residents who disclosed previously perpetrating sexual abuse, as indicated during screening were offered a follow-up meeting with a mental health practitioner.
 Mental health staff maintain secondary materials documenting compliance with this service.
 Medical and mental health practitioners obtain informed consent from residents before reporting information about prior sexual victimization that did not occur in an institutional setting, unless the resident is under the age of 18.
-It is important to note that CAYC only take residents between the ages of 12-17.
+It is important to note that CAYC only accepts residents between the ages of 12-17.
 Documentation of their duty as mandated reporters to report abuse is disclosed to the resident in writing and signed by the resident acknowledging understanding.
+During the site review, the physical storage area of information/documentation collected and maintained in hard copy pursuant to the PREA Standards (e.g., risk screening information, medical records, sexual abuse allegations) was observed and inspected to determine that the area was secured.
+It is secured by lock and key.
+Additionally, observations included review of protocols used by the agency to protect information/documentation collected and maintained electronically pursuant to the PREA Standards (e.g., risk screening information).
+It was confirmed that the information is secure and access to the information is restricted.
+Informal conversations were had with staff regarding access to secure information, including medical and mental health files, sexual abuse and sexual harassment reports, etc. (e.g., where, how, and security of information is stored electronically and in hard copy, specifically who has access and how access is restricted).